 John Hole Duffield (1797-1859) was a builder and publican.
-He sailed from England at the age of 33, arriving in Fremantle on the Warrior in March 1830.
-He was joined by his wife, Charlotte, and four children in December 1831.
+He sailed from England at the age of 33, arriving in Fremantle on the Warrior in March 1830 [Erickson].
+He was joined by his wife, Charlotte [nee Foss], and four children [including John Hole Duffield Jnr] in December 1831 on the Egyptian.

 Duffield received considerable grants of land from the colonial authorities, including 500 acres at Bicton and 926 acres in the Murray district.
 He later owned 2,640 acres at Harvey and over the years purchased several lots in the Fremantle district.

 John Duffield was an energetic and resourceful man who worked as a building contractor, carpenter and cooper.
-He was the proprietor of the Albion Hotel [but see below], where he developed his talents as brewer and winemaker.
+He was the proprietor of the Albion Inn [not the Albion Hotel], where he developed his talents as brewer and winemaker.

 John Duffield died in April 1859 and was interred in the Alma Street cemetery Fremantle.
-His remains were later exhumed and transferred to the Skinner Street cemetery until his headstone was transferred to Karrakatta: Anglican FC 93.
+His remains were later exhumed and transferred to the Skinner Street cemetery; later again his headstone was transferred to Karrakatta: Anglican ANFC 93.
 MCB. >

-The hostelry maintained by John Duffield, perhaps from 1839 to 1844, was not called the Albion Hotel, as the MCB notes (above) have it (which caused me, for one, confusion with the Albion Hotel in Cottesloe).
+The hostelry maintained by John Duffield, perhaps from 1839 to 1844, was not called the Albion Hotel, as the MCB notes (above) have it (which caused me, for one, confusion with the Albion Hotel in Stirling Highway Cottesloe).
+(Rica Erickson's Dictionary also has Albion Hotel.)
 It was a house at Lot 117 Pakenham St (third lot from the end on the western side), and was called the Albion Inn in this advertisement in the Perth Gazette, 28 September 1839.

 TO BE SOLD

 B Y P U B L I C A U C T I O N,

 On Thursday, the 3d day of October, the property of a person about to leave